SB2318/UltimateHealth/README.md

 ## Features:

-From the beginner perspective, the project consists of three main modules: Article Section, Chat Section, and Podcasts.
+From the beginner's perspective, the project consists of three main modules: Article Section, Chat Section, and Podcasts.
 The Article Section includes:

 * Diseases-related information
 * General health-related guidance
 * Survival experiences from critical diseases
 * Backend Development

 Users can also listen to articles(audio features) if they prefer.
-The Chat Section features a guider bot that helps users solve their health-related problems.
+The Chat Section features a guide bot that helps users solve their health-related problems.

 Hello!
 Congratulations to all the GSSOC'24 contributors and mentors!🎉